Investigation finds Syria likely behind 2018 chlorine attack

 “The cylinder ruptured and released chlorine over a large area, affecting 12 named individuals,” the watchdog said in a statement.
 Those affected all survived, the report said.

-As part of the investigation, experts interviewed witnesses, analyzed samples and remnants collected from the town as well reviewing symptoms reported by casualties and studying satellite imagery and modelling gas dispersion patterns.
+As part of the investigation, experts interviewed witnesses, analyzed samples and remnants collected from the town as well reviewing symptoms reported by casualties and studying satellite imagery and modeling gas dispersion patterns.

-The OPCW cannot hold individuals criminally responsible for attacks.
+The OPCW can't hold individuals criminally responsible for attacks.
 The report will be shared with the organization's member states and the United Nations.
+The report will likely be discussed at a meeting of the OPCW member states later this month.

+The European Union's foreign policy chief, Josep Borrell, condemned the use of chemical weapons by Syria and said those responsible must be held accountable.

+“It is now up to the International Community to duly consider the reports and take appropriate action,” Borrell said in a statement.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.